PetraVidnerova/AnANAS/README.md

 ## Acknowledgement:
 This work  was partially supported by the TAČR grant TN01111124 and institutional support of the Institute of Computer Science RVO 67985807.
+Thanks to Štěpán Procházka for the idea of multi-model implementation.